Follow the Journal on:

-Babalola Faseru, MD, MPH is an Assistant Professor with a joint appointment in the Department of Preventive Medicine & Public Health (primary) and the Department of Family Medicine at the University of Kansas Medical Center.
+Babalola Faseru, MD, MPH is an Associate Professor with a joint appointment in the Department of Preventive Medicine & Public Health (primary) and the Department of Family Medicine at the University of Kansas Medical Center.
 He is also the Consultant Medical Epidemiologist at the Bureau of Health Promotion, Kansas Department of Health and Environment.
 He received his medical and public health education, across the continents of Africa, Europe and North America.
 His primary research area is in cancer prevention and control, with an emphasis on nicotine dependence and smoking cessation in both clinical and community-based settings.
 His current research is focused on examining behavioral, genetic and environmental determinants of persistent smoking and smoking-related health disparities among understudied populations, such as minority populations and hospitalized smokers.
 He is also involved in international tobacco control capacity building.
 He was a recipient of the Best Abstract Award at the Association for Medical Education and Research in Substance Abuse (AMERSA) conference of 2008.
 He is an experienced reviewer and was recognized as an outstanding reviewer for the Journal of General Internal Medicine in 2011.
 Dr. Faseru is recognized as an outstanding educator – he was invited for an Educator’s tour of the US Army Medical Service Corps in San Antonio, Texas in 2008.
 He has also received the Excellence award in Public Health Teaching at the University of Kansas School of Medicine in 2011 and 2014.

 Deborah S. Finnell, DNS, RN, FAAN is a faculty member in the Acute and Chronic Care Department of the Johns Hopkins University School of Nursing.
 Dr. Finnell holds board certifications in advanced practice psychiatric mental health nursing and in addictions nursing.
 She completed a two-year part-time postdoctoral fellowship in nursing through the VA Office of Academic Affiliations.
 Dr. Finnell has conducted funded research focusing on improving the health of Veterans with mental disorders and substance use disorders.
 She brings her passion for the neurobiological bases of mental health and addictions to her clinical practice, teaching, research, and policy / advocacy.
 She served as President-Elect and President of the International Nurses Society on Addictions (2008-2012), Chair of the Addictions Nursing Certification Board and currently serves on the Committee on Nursing Standards for the American Nurses Association.